Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 - Basic understanding of C# programming language.
 - A GitHub account.
-- GitHub Copilot installed on your Visual Studio Code.
+- GitHub Copilot installed on your Visual Studio.

 ## Challenge Objectives
 1. **Develop an App:** The skeleton of the application already exists.
 You need to complete the `usercontroller.cs` file where methods are currently empty.
 Use GitHub Copilot to fill in the code for these methods based on the comments provided in the file.